gaehlerm/SoftwareEngineering/README.md

 These `Reader` objects should be instantiated as soon as possible.
 Usually this is possible at the point where the type of reader is selected, which is at a fairly high level of abstraction.
 The only drawback of DI is, that this object has to be passed through the whole stack down to the point where the database is actually used.
 On the other hand, this would have to be done with a string if DI was not used.
 Which certainly isn't any better.
 It just delays the selection process.

-You may choose wether you want to pass the `reder_type` or the `reader` as a function argument through the stack.
+You may choose whether you want to pass the `reder_type` or the `reader` as a function argument through the stack.
 But as we learned, you should not pass strings as function arguments.
-So passing the `reader` object is the prefered option.
+So passing the `reader` object is the preferred option.

 ```py
 filename = ...